 Department of Food Science and Technology, Zhejiang University, Hangzhou, China

-Citation: Yan J. Evaluation of Food Safety and its Regulations in Food Additives.
+Citation: Yan J. Pharmaceutical Applications of Neutraceuticals and its Dietary Supplements.
 RRJ Food Dairy Technol.
-2023;11:009
+2023;11:010

 Copyright: © 2023 Yan J. This is an open-access article distributed under the terms of the Creative Commons Attribution License, which permits unrestricted use, distribution, and reproduction in any medium, provided the original author and source are credited.

 Visit for more related articles at Research & Reviews: Journal of Food and Dairy Technology

 A nutraceutical is a pharmaceutical alternative that purports to provide physiological benefits.
 Nutraceuticals are largely unregulated in the United States because they are classified by the Food and Drug Administration (FDA) as dietary supplements and food additives under the authority of the Federal Food, Drug, and Cosmetic Act.
 Because nutraceuticals are unregulated, they are sold based on marketing hype rather than actual clinical evidence.
 There is no compelling evidence that nutraceuticals are effective.

 Canada: A nutraceutical can be marketed as either a food or a drug under Canadian law; the terms "nutraceutical" and "functional food" have no legal distinction, referring to "a product isolated or purified from foods that is generally sold in medicinal forms not usually associated with food is demonstrated to have a physiological benefit or provide protection against chronic disease."

 USA: The term "nutraceutical" is not defined by law in the United States.
 A product is classified as a drug, dietary supplement, food ingredient, or food based on its ingredients and marketing claims.